Abjad/abjad/trunk/abjad/docs/chapters/reference_manual/io/index.rst

 --------------------

-After you build a piece of notation and open with :func:`~abjad.tools.io.show` you will usually close the resulting PDF and continue working, changing your output notation in an iterative and incremental way. ::
+After you build a piece of notation and open with :py:func:`~abjad.tools.iotools.show` you will usually close the resulting PDF and continue working, changing your output notation in an iterative and incremental way. ::